Venice in 1 Day: a guidebook for getting the most out of your visit

 More information about Venice

-What other sights can I see
+What other sights to see

 La Fenice Theatre| ©Benh LIEU SONG